-As I have become increasingly involved in outdoor swimming, I’ve realised how important it is to introduce children to it and to teach them how to do it safely – how to judge a safe place, how it is different to a swimming pool in unpredictability and cold.
+As I have become increasingly involved in outdoor swimming, I’ve realised how important it is to introduce children to it and to teach them how to do it safely – how to judge the safety of a place, how it is different to a swimming pool in unpredictability and cold.
 Often a key factor in the rare but tragic drownings of young people in the summer is that they swim without understanding these things, and get into trouble through unexpected hazards or cold.

-It’s also extremely important that there are safe places where such swimming is allowed, as otherwise children and young people will find forbidden and more hidden places, making it a potentially more dangerous activity.
+It’s also extremely important that there are relatively safe places where such swimming is allowed, as otherwise children and young people will find forbidden and more hidden places, making it a potentially more dangerous activity.

 St Helen’s is ideal, as it is suitable for all ages with its shallow beaches and stretches where children can safely play even if they can’t swim (with adult supervision).

 There are also plenty of deeper stretches for adult swimmers and those wanting to take a longer swim.
 It has got even better since the changes a couple of years ago created deeper pools and shallower gravel bars.

 I’ve also become aware that the number of places where swimming is allowed is limited.
 This is sometimes because of the mistaken fears of landowners that they might be liable for any accidents, sometimes by the misguided concern of anglers who think that swimmers will disrupt their activity, and sometimes simply by the fact that many river banks are not accessible because of private ownership.